jebeck/dataviz-power-tools/dataviz-power-tools.md

 ## improving performance

 Note:
-Now that we've covered the most useful tools for profiling performance issues in a complex data visualization, let's briefly talk about some of the general strategies and tools for coding high-performance data visualizations.
+OK, so that's it for what are, in my opinion, the most useful tools for profiling performance issues in a complex data visualization.
+So let's briefly talk about some of the general strategies and tools for coding high-performance data visualizations.

 ### general strategies